 6. Eaten Alive: Released as Death Trap in the UK — this Tobe Hooper film is also known as Starlight Slaughter.
 In my opinion, it’s also the movie that Rob Zombie wishes that he made and keeps trying to make over and over again.
 While this originally played in UK cinemas uncut and was re-released that way in 2000, 25 seconds needed to be removed in 1992.
 You can watch it for yourself on Amazon Prime or order it from Arrow Video.

 7. Man From Deep River: Three minutes of more of this film have moments of real animal murder, which have been cut from its UK releases ever since it was first kept out of theaters in 1975.
-This Umberto Lenzi ripoff of A Man Called Horse stars the every awesome Ivan Rassimov and cannibal queen Me Me Lai.
+This Umberto Lenzi ripoff of A Man Called Horse stars the always great Ivan Rassimov and cannibal queen Me Me Lai.
 As good as its title is, the alternate ones are even better: Il Paese del Sesso Selvaggio (The Country of Savage Sex), Deep River Savages and Sacrifice!
 You can get the Sacrifice! cut of this movie from Raro Video.

 8. Delirium: 16 seconds of this film were cut when it was re-released in 1987.
 It’s all about right-wingers hiring a vigilante to clean up criminals and street people who finally just starts killing everyone.